DNA

 THE NATURAL SQUATTING POSITION

-Raising your legs and leaning slightly forward allows for perfect alignment of the colon ducts.
+Raising the legs and leaning slightly forward allows for perfect alignment of the colon ducts.

-Changing our postures means changing our angles, changing our emotions, and sharing good daily habits.
+Changing our postures means changing our perspectives, changing our emotions, and sharing good habits on a daily basis.

 THE WORLD OF DESIGN

-Since the dawn of time, toilets have been installed in homes and public spaces, their shape has evolved and will continue to evolve depending on cultures, thus enhancing our interior spaces.
-We have been squatting for thousands of years, and even today, when there are no toilets, we naturally go out into nature.
+Since time immemorial, toilets have been installed in homes and public spaces; their form has evolved and will continue to evolve according to cultures, thus enhancing our indoor spaces.
+We have squatted for thousands of years, and even today, when there are no toilets, we naturally go out into nature.

-It was only really from the 18th century in Europe that we adapted to a changing world with these "thrones", "commode seats", which then became widespread, and which we We still use it today!
-However, in some parts of the world we still squat, and toilets are designed for this posture.
+It was really only from the 18th century onwards in Europe that people adapted to a changing world with these "thrones", "toilet seats", which then became widespread, and which we still use today!
+However, in some parts of the world, we still squat, and toilets are designed for this posture.

-Modern comfort offers us this accessible room, which preserves our intimate sphere.
-Standards of each era have attempted to rationalize comfortable toilet height.
-Several models have emerged: “standard”, “medicalized”, “suspended”, integrating washing, lighting, perfume and music functions.
-They have even become great works of art (6) as evidenced by the "Gold Movie Toilet Seat" created by Subogh Gupta and the "Throne of Thought" by ROBBERT (7) .
+Modern comfort offers us this accessible room, which preserves our privacy.
+The standards of each era have attempted to rationalize the comfortable height of toilets.
+Several models have emerged: "standard," "medical," "wall-hung," incorporating functions such as washing, lighting, fragrance, and music.
+They have even become great works of art (6), as evidenced by the "Gold Movie Toilet Seat" created by Subogh Gupta and the "Throne of Thought" by Robert (7) .

-The world of design is constantly evolving, it aims for functionality, but also teaches us to be relational and intimate.
-Perceived as an oracle, design objects inform us of our destiny: "Ultralight to travel better, chubby to protect us, bourgeois to reassure us, intimate to cajole us, meditative to soothe the mind, figurative to delight us".
-(8).
-Asking yourself “When will we become nomads again?” is perfectly suited to our omnipresent and cosmopolitan cat Ty Shee Zen!
+The world of design is constantly evolving; it aims for functionality, but also teaches us to be relational and intimate.
+Perceived as an oracle, design objects inform us of our destiny: "Ultralight for better travel, plump to protect us, bourgeois to reassure us, intimate to pamper us, meditative to soothe the mind, figurative to delight us."
+(8) Asking ourselves , "When will we become nomads again?" is perfectly suited to our omnipresent and cosmopolitan cat, Ty Shee Zen!

-Lidewij Edelkoort's look at design (8) "which is a discipline rooted in ordinary life", immerses us in this empathetic world: "joining the body to the soul, the object to man, the function to experience . " Creator of trends, she teaches us design with "a long-term vision, announcing the currents of life."
-Object all the same, it inspires Comfort (utility), Beauty (between art and artifice) and Good ( nestling in people's lives).
-It is an object of desire and collection, between industry and hand-finished.
+Lidewij Edelkoort's perspective on design (8), "which is a discipline rooted in everyday life," immerses us in this empathetic world: "joining body and soul, object and person, function and experience ."
+A trendsetter, she teaches us design with "a long-term vision, foreshadowing the currents of life."
+An object nonetheless, it inspires Comfort (utility), Beauty (between art and artifice), and Goodness (nestled in people's lives).
+It is an object of desire and collectability, poised between industry and handcrafted artistry.

 SENSITIVITY TO DIFFERENT APPROACHES

-Also, the comfort of our toilets is one thing, the art of doing everything from one's hara (central part of the lower abdomen, in Japanese) is another.
-In Chinese medicine, this part of the body is very important because it is the main source of vital breath.
-The intestines and bladder (plus uterus for women) are found in the hara .
+So, the comfort of our toilet is one thing, the art of doing everything from one's hara (the central part of the lower abdomen, in Japanese) is quite another.
+In Chinese medicine, this part of the body is very important because it is the main source of vital energy.
+The intestines and bladder (plus the uterus for women) are located in the hara .

-Some meditative and practical reading on complementary postures, as well as other holistic approaches, allowed us to move beyond squatting in the toilet.
-Health has several entry points!
+A few meditative and practical readings on complementary postures, as well as other holistic approaches, have allowed us to move beyond squatting in the bathroom.
+Health has many entry points!

-As Nicolas Bounine works with great energy in his therapeutic practice for the whole family: "Once the balance of the pelvis is restored, the body is liberated" (9), he dares to speak openly about the harmonious place of the pelvis , its rebalancing , postural maintenance consisting of sitting or standing consciously, respecting the physiological curves of the spine.
-“Healing allows pain and the symptoms of illness to transform us.
-Let us enter into the encounter with what we are running from, consciously and unconsciously, that is to say our inner world, our true nature.”
+Because Nicolas Bounine works with such great energy in his therapeutic practice for the whole family: "Once the pelvis is balanced, the body is freed" (9), he dares to speak openly about the harmonious positioning of the pelvis , its rebalancing, postural maintenance consisting of sitting or standing consciously, and respecting the physiological curves of the spine.
+"Healing allows the pain and symptoms of illness to transform us.
+Let us enter into the encounter with what we flee, consciously and unconsciously, that is to say, our inner world, our true nature."

 EMOTIONAL LIFE

 Our bodies are intelligent.
-With our cat Ty Shee Zen, certain questions about social and emotional life emerge: What is our share of animality, intuition, emotional intelligence?
+With our cat Ty Shee Zen, certain questions about social and emotional life arise: What is our share of animality, intuition, emotional intelligence?
 Do our emotions make us unique?
-Sometimes, don't they transform us?
+Or do they sometimes transform us?

 INTERIOR SPACE

-With our cat Ty Shee Zen, we address the idea of territoriality: Some ambassadors of our brand live with animals and chose our cat because it is symbolically linked to living beings, much more than a small "medical-looking" bench ".
+With our cat Ty Shee Zen, we address the idea of territoriality: Some of our brand ambassadors live with animals and chose our cat because it is symbolically linked to living beings, much more than a small bench with a "medical look".

-Boris Cyrulnik, thinker and scientist, measures the impact of our representations on our actions and highlights our ways of being alive.
+Boris Cyrulnik, thinker and scientist, measures the impact of our representations on our actions and sheds light on our ways of being alive.

-"Animals live in a more sensory world, while humans live in the world of verbal and technical artifices. ... /...the more we know them, the more we understand our place in the living world.
-And this place n "is not quite what we thought!
+"Animals live in a more sensory world, while humans live in a world of verbal and technical artifice. ... /...the more we know them, the more we understand our place in the living world.
+And this place is not quite what we thought!
 Man is the virtuoso of virtuality.
 He invents a representation and then submits to it!"
 (11)

 COOPERATIONAL RELATIONSHIP

-Passionate about ethology, the philosophers Vinciane Despret and Corine Pelluchon question our way of observing the living world and certain habits that we have acquired during our evolution .
-Vinciane Despret places her research in the sensitive world which requires "inhabiting" our bodies, whether we are birds, women, men or children, and listening to them with "the possibility of being part of a relationship of exchange and proximity which has nothing to do with a relationship of identification. (...)
-The body reconnects with the Spinozist proposition, it becomes the site of what can affect and be affected.
-A site of transformations".
+Passionate about ethology, philosophers Vinciane Despret and Corine Pelluchon challenge our way of observing the living world and certain habits we have acquired during our evolution .
+Vinciane Despret situates her research within the sensory world , which requires us to "inhabit" our bodies, whether we are birds, women, men, or children, and to listen to them with "the possibility of engaging in a relationship of exchange and proximity that has nothing to do with a relationship of identification. (...)
+The body reconnects with Spinoza's proposition; it becomes the site of what can affect and be affected.
+A site of transformations."
 (12)

-Corine Pelluchon, one of the most important voices defending the animal and environmental cause, speaks to us about "the awareness of the bond that unites us to other living beings /... which triggers our desire to repair the world.../ ...to defend life by reshaping our representations.
+Corine Pelluchon, one of the most important voices defending animal and environmental causes, speaks to us of "the awareness of the link that unites us with other living beings /... which triggers our desire to repair the world.../... to defend life by reshaping our representations.
 We share the earth, the "Oikos", the home of earthlings."
 (13)

-Frédéric Worms (14) gives priority to our modes of action, between interdependence and vulnerability: “there is no “subject of care” facing an “object of care” .../... can- be that the most fundamental dimension of care is the relational dimension that it reveals in our lives.
+Frédéric Worms (14) prioritizes our modes of action, between interdependence and vulnerability: "there is no "subject of care" facing an "object of care" .../... perhaps the most fundamental dimension of care is the relational dimension that it reveals in our lives."

 POETIC PRESENT

-Philosopher and founder of the Paris school of meditation, Fabrice Midal invites us to “become our best friend ” (15) and to take time for ourselves by sitting in meditation.
+Philosopher and founder of the Paris school of meditation, Fabrice Midal invites us to " become our own best friend " (15) and to take time for ourselves by sitting in meditation.

-Another poet, Charles Baudelaire, elevates us: “My spirit, you move with agility / And, like a good swimmer who swoons in the waves / You merrily crisscross the deep immensity / With an indescribable and masculine voluptuousness. / Fly away from these morbid miasmas; / Go purify yourself in the upper air" on Elévation , Spleen and Ideal, Les Fleurs du mal (16)
+Another poet, Charles Baudelaire, uplifts us: "My spirit, you move with agility / And, like a good swimmer who swoons in the waves / You gaily furrow the deep immensity / With an unspeakable and virile voluptuousness. / Fly far from these morbid miasmas; / Go purify yourself in the higher air" from Elevation , Spleen and Ideal, The Flowers of Evil (16)

 REVELATION